xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 He died in 1952[^7].

 My second sister, Yun Cai,
-married a physical education teacher after graduating from junior high school, and she is also of landlord composition.
+married a physical education teacher Siqi Zhang after graduating from junior high school, and she is also of landlord composition.
 She was a primary school teacher after the Liberation and is now retired.

 My third sister, Song Cai,
 graduated from the Normal Department of Sichuan University before the Liberation.
-She and her husband Pengjiu Zheng both joined the Communist Party in the early days[^12], but they both quit the party later.
+She and her husband Pengjiu Zheng both joined the Communist Party in the early days of the Sino-Japanese war, but they both quit the party later.
 She has been teaching for over 40 years and died in March 1983.

-Among the five of us siblings, only my eldest sister,
+Among all the five children of my parents, only my eldest sister,
 Xian Cai,
 did not go to school.
-She married one of our cousins, who has a rich peasant family background.
+She married Yingu Zhao, one of our cousins, who has a rich peasant family background.
 My brother-in-law is a poet and a traditional Chinese medicine practitioner.
 Both of them have passed away.